waow1234/Generative-Ai/README.md

     - Run the main script to start the Chatbot.
     - Test various functions by sending questions to the Chatbot through the Command Line or a supported platform.

+## User Interface and Usability (UI/UX)
+The current implementation is a web-based application using Flask and Bootstrap for a responsive design.
+The UI allows users to:
+    -Ask questions about stock and investment.
+    -Get stock information by providing a stock symbol.
+    -Compare multiple stocks by entering their symbols.

 ## Future Enhancements
 Enhanced UI: Improve the user interface for better user experience.